Republic of Cuba (1902–1959): Constitution of 1940

 A new constitution was adopted in 1940, which engineered radical progressive ideas, including the right to labor and health care.
 Batista was elected president in the same year, holding the post until 1944.
 He is so far the only non-white Cuban to win the nation's highest political office.
 His government carried out major social reforms.
 Several members of the Communist Revolutionary Union held office under his administration.
 Cuban armed forces were not greatly involved in combat during World War II, although president Batista suggested a joint U.S.-Latin American assault on Francoist Spain to overthrow its authoritarian regime.

 Batista adhered to the 1940 constitution's structures preventing his re-election.
 Ramón Grau San Martin was the winner of the next election, in 1944.
 Grau further corroded the base of the already teetering legitimacy of the Cuban political system, in particular by undermining the deeply flawed, though not entirely ineffectual, Congress and Supreme Court.
 Carlos Prío Socarrás, a protégé of Grau, became president in 1948.

+Cuba become a semi-presidential republic under the presidential-parliamentary derivative.